 Join us virtually on Dec.
 2, 2021

 Math Day is designed for students in grades 9, 10, 11 and 12 and for exceptional students in lower grades.
 Teachers who would like to invite students from lower grades to participate must request and receive written permission from Nebraska Math Day.
 Homeschooled students are also welcome to attend but will need to contact us for a registration code.
 Contact us at firstname.lastname@example.org.
-Registration is now open.
+Registration is now closed.

 For 2021, Math Day 2.1 will consist of one team mathematics competition, the Math Bowl 2.1, as well as the PROBE I (Problems Requiring Original and Brilliant Effort) Exam.
 The PROBE I exams will be mailed to schools ahead of time with proctoring instructions.
 All students will take the exam at 12:45 p.m. on Dec.
 2. Teachers will immediately mail the bubble sheets back to us for scanning and grading.
 The PROBE II Exam will be offered in the spring, in person at the UNL City Campus, to the top 50 students from PROBE I. Scholarships will be attached to the PROBE II scores.

 Math Bowl Tournament Results